-Nine young women from a competitive high school soccer team.
-It’s a few weeks until Nationals.
-Known simply by their jersey numbers, they push and train for games while also navigating the trials and tribulations of their fast-changing lives.
+Meet nine young women from a competitive high school soccer team.
+It’s just a few weeks until nationals and the pressure is on.
+Relatable and resilient, this pack of adolescent warriors will push and train for their games, while also navigating a growing understanding of their complicated world.
 From Harry Potter to the Khmer Rouge, from ambition to abortion, The Wolves is about life, love, and loss on and off the Astroturf.

 *Kilroys List 2015